 Philadelphia’s pipe organs, and the sacred places that contain them, are some of the city’s greatest treasures.
 Yet, changing religious landscapes, musical tastes, and technology over the last 20 to 30 years are putting both sacred places and their historic pipe organs at risk.
 One expert estimated that nearly 50% of the instruments featured in the Organ Historical Society’s national convention in Philadelphia nearly twenty years ago maybe be partially destroyed, dormant, or unplayable.

-Using new and creative approaches, the goal of Playing and Preserving was to generate public support for the preservation and active use of Philadelphia’s pipe organ heritage by building relationships between congregations, artists, music lovers, organ builders, and the broader public.
+Using new and creative approaches, the goal of Playing and Preserving is to generate public support for the preservation and active use of Philadelphia’s pipe organ heritage by building relationships between congregations, artists, music lovers, organ builders, and the broader public.

-The project included three major components:
+The project includes three major components:

 Inventory